Double Harness: Plot

 When spoiled younger sister Valerie Colby (Lucile Browne) becomes engaged to be married to Dennis Moore (George Meeker), a more level-headed Joan (Ann Harding) decides to do the same, not because she is in love, but in order to make something of herself.
 She chooses unambitious, wealthy playboy John Fletcher (William Powell), who owns a struggling shipping line.

 She eventually spends the night in his apartment.
 To Joan's annoyance, she finds herself falling in love with him.
 When he shows no interest in marrying her, she forces the issue.
 She arranges for her father, Colonel Sam Colby (Henry Stephenson), to find them in a compromising position.
 John graciously agrees to do the honorable thing and marry her.
 However, on their honeymoon cruise, he lets her know that he expects her to grant him a divorce after a decent interval.
 They settle on six months.

 Joan prods her husband into taking an interest in his family business.
 To his surprise, he finds that he enjoys it.
 As the new Postmaster General (Wallis Clark) is a good friend of her father's, Joan invites him to dinner, hoping to land a government contract for John's company.

 Meanwhile, Valerie goes into debt due to her extravagant spending habits and borrows from her big sister over and over again.
 Joan gives Valerie all she can afford without touching John's money.
-Finally, she pawns a ring for half the $500 Valerie needs, but tells her that it is the last time.
+Finally, she pawns her mother's ring for half the $1000 Valerie needs, but tells her that it is the last time.

 That same day, John finally realizes that he loves his wife.
 However, when he goes home, Valerie goes to John behind Joan's back and cons him into giving her a check.
-Joan finds out and tears up the check.
+Joan finds out in time and tears up the check.
 In her anger, Valerie blurts out how Joan trapped John into marriage.

 Disillusioned, he turns to his former paramour, Mrs. Monica Page (Lilian Bond).
-Joan goes to Monica's apartment and confesses all, including the fact that she has fallen in love with him, to no avail.
+Joan goes to John's old apartment and confesses all, including the fact that she has fallen in love with him, to no avail.
 She then tries to salvage her dinner party.
 To her delight, John shows up and makes it clear that he believes and forgives her.